alexc155/aliasr/README.md

 Create permanent command-line shortcuts &amp; aliases

-aliasr persists aliases between sessions so you don't have to set them up each time.
+aliasr is a Node script that persists aliases between sessions so you don't have to set them up each time.

-## ToDo
+## Installation

-- Packaging
+    $ npm i -g aliasr

 ## Available commands